DeepIntoStreams/UnitaryDevInversion/README.md

 ## Introduction

 This repository is the official implementation of the paper "On the determination of path signature from its unitary development".
 The folder "Dev" is for the experiments on development-based models (RPCFD, OPCFD and PCFD[[1]](#1)).
-The folder "Sig MMDs" is for for the experiments on signature-based mmds[[2]](#2).
+The folder "Sig MMDs" is for the experiments on signature-based mmds[[2]](#2).

 ## Environment Setup